About This Journal

 The next iteration of the journal was published in June 2010 as the Seattle Environmental Law Journal (SELJ).
 Following in the footsteps of Bellwether, SELJ continued to grow, but still lacked faculty and administrative sanctioning.
 As a result, in the spring of 2010, the incoming Editorial Board began creating a blueprint for a new journal.
 Drawing from suggestions made by SU faculty, local practitioners, students, and academics from around the country, the Board embarked on the design of an online journal, featuring shorter, timelier pieces, along with more traditional law journal articles.
 In July 2010, the SU faculty approved SJEL as the third co-curricular publication at the school.

-After garnering faculty and administrative sanctioning, the current form of the journal took shape.
+After garnering faculty and administrative sanctioning, the co-curricular form of the journal took shape.
 Volume 1 of SJEL was published on the online platform throughout the 2010-2011 academic year and following summer.
 It totaled 170 pages and included nine articles: five from professors, three from practitioners, and one from a non-SU student.

 Independently of the SJEL, in 2016 a group of SU students and faculty members began work on creating a new SU-support journal that would explore the legal issues pertinent to technology, innovation and intellectual property businesses and studies that are increasingly dominating commerce worldwide.
 As this effort to create a technology-focused journal continued and became close to having all the necessary work done to actually launch, the SJEL leadership came to realize that incorporating the work and goals of the technology-focused journal into SJEL would make a journal positioned for continued relevance.
 Consequently, in the Spring of 2019, the two efforts were merged and approved by the SU faculty as the SJTEIL.